laravel/docs/process.md

 Sometimes, you may wish to run multiple processes concurrently.
 In other words, you want several processes to be "run" at the same time, instead of running them sequentially.

 Thankfully, you may accomplish this using the `pool` method.
-The `pool` method accepts a closure which receives an `Illuminate\Console\Process\Pool` instance, allowing you to easily add processes to the pool so, they can run concurrently:
+The `pool` method accepts a closure which receives an `Illuminate\Console\Process\Pool` instance, allowing you to easily add processes to the pool so they can run concurrently:

     use Illuminate\Console\Process\Pool;
     use Illuminate\Support\Facades\Process;